 The Montreal Raging Grannies raise their voices in what is loosely described as song at a variety of venues where their opinions need to be heard.
 They participate at government hearings, in educational programs in schools and colleges, in presentations to community groups and at countless marches and demonstrations.
 In recognition of their outstanding contribution as peacemakers, the group was awarded the 2001 YMCA Canada Peace Medal.

-Considered by some to be a “Social Movement” the Raging Grannies have expanded to more than 34 Canadian cities, have crossed the border and even oceans.
+Considered by some to be a “Social Movement” the Raging Grannies have expanded to more than 34 Canadian cities, more than 100 “gaggles” across borders and even oceans.
 Ralph Nader considers the Raging Grannies to be among the best of all Canadian imports.

 The Montreal Raging Grannies rage where and when the issues get hot, and whether they are welcomed or not.